 Special education and related services are provided as documented in the individualized education program (IEP) as decided by the admission, review, and dismissal (ARD) committee.
 The ARD committee can hold a "pregnancy contingency" ARD meeting during the student's pregnancy prenatal period or regular ARD meetings at any time, to develop or update an IEP and address the pregnant and/or parenting SPED student's needs.
 A "pregnancy contingency" ARD meeting is not different from any ARD meeting.
 It is so named herein to define a well-planned and specialized ARD in the fact that it allows the district to address and plan for all possible prenatal and postpartum pregnancy issues in advance of them occurring to ensure that the student is continuously served.
-Holding a contingency ARD may avoid the need for multiple ARD meetings to address the student's pregnancy and confinement or avoid delays in initiating service.
-Then as the pregnancy progresses the decisions planned in the pregnancy contingency ARD meeting and documented in the contingency IEP can be implemented, as needed, without a need to call more ARD meetings, preventing any breaks in service to the pregnant SPED student.
+Holding a contingency ARD may avoid the need for multiple ARD meeting and documented in the contingency IEP can be implemented, as needed, without a need to call more ARD meetings, preventing any breaks in service to the pregnant SPED student.
 At a minimum, the areas that the pregnancy contingency ARD meeting should address include -

-- 1. Changes in on-campus services related to the pregnancy; - Change(s) of placement from on campus to confinement services during the prenatal period of pregnancy; - 3.
+- 1. Changes in on-campus services related to the pregnancy; - 2.
+Change(s) of placement from on campus to confinement services during the prenatal period of pregnancy; - 3.
 Change(s) of placement from confinement to on campus services during the prenatal period of pregnancy; - 4.
 Delivery; - 5.
 Postpartum recovery period of the mother and baby (weeks 1-6); - 6.
 Extended postpartum recovery period of the mother and the baby (weeks 7-10); - 7.
 Mother's return to on-campus services; and - 8.
 Parenting issues.